soundscape-community/soundscape/docs/Manual.md

     - Enable Haptic Styles (Wand or Pulse)
       - Vibrate phone
   - ```Volume```
-    - Alows you to change the voTlume of the beacon, the voice, and the sound effects using slidebars
+    - Alows you to change the volume of the beacon, the voice, and the sound effects using slidebars
   - ```Head Tracking Headphones```
     - Works the same as the head tracking button seen in the waffle button
   - ```Siri Shortcuts(Beta)```